The New Testament word for stewardship is oikonomia, from which we

 derive the word economy.
 This word means "management of a household," and it

 refers to the responsibility that is entrusted to a manager.
-A steward acts as
+A steward acts as an

-administrator of the affairs and possessions of another
+administrator of the affairs and possessions of another.
+He is fully accountable to

 his master and may act justly as did Joseph who became Potiphar's steward (Gen.